A Rare Sight At Brigham Young University As Students Protest The Honor Code Office

 But not everyone is so sympathetic.

-During a moment of silence for LGBTQ students who've been mistreated by the Honor Code Office, 22-year-old Dayson Dimuni interrupted, shouting: "If you don't like the honor code, go to a different school!"
+During a moment of silence for LGBTQ students who have been mistreated by the Honor Code Office, 22-year-old Dayson Dimuni interrupted, shouting: "If you don't like the Honor Code, go to a different school!"

 Other students share those sentiments, like 25-year-old Mack Huntsman.

 "The majority of students are in favor of the Honor Code," he said.
-"I mean, they chose to come to this university ... and then say that they're oppressing you does not make a lot of sense."
+"I mean, they chose to come to this university ... and then [to] say that they're oppressing you does not make a lot of sense."

 The director of the Honor Code Office declined to be interviewed.
 But he said in a statement that the office has met with more than 200 concerned students.
-He added that only about a dozen of the school's 33,000 students are expelled each year due to honor code violations.
+He added that only about a dozen of the school's 33,000 students are expelled each year for Honor Code violations.

-But, protest leader Grant Frazier says the school should be open to change, especially because of its affiliation with the Mormon church and what it teaches.
+But protest leader Frazier says the school should be open to change, especially because of its affiliation with the church and what it teaches.

 "We here at the university believe in the atonement," Frazier said.
-"We believe in the gospel and we think the Honor Code Office has forgotten that.
+"We believe in the Gospel and we think the Honor Code Office has forgotten that.
 And it's our job to remind them."